rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 	[4, 0, 0, 0]

-We can also use `rank` to insert bodies in different regions of space, as found in example :ysrc:`examples/mpi/helloMPI.py`.
-The key part of that script is the line with rank-dependent positions.
+We could also use `rank` to assign bodies from different regions of space to different workers, as found in example :ysrc:`examples/mpi/helloMPI.py`, with rank-dependent positions:

 .. code-block:: python

 	mp.sendCommand(executors=[1,2],command= "ids=O.bodies.append([sphere((xx,1.5+rank,0),0.5) for xx in range(-1,2)])")

 **Automatic initialization**

-Effectively running DEM in parallel on the basis of just the above commands is probably accessible to good hackers but it would be tedious and computationaly innefficient. mpy provides the function mpirun which automatizes most of the steps required for the consistent time integration of a distributed scene, as described in :ref:`introduction <sect_implementation_example2D>`.
+Effectively running DEM in parallel on the basis of just the above commands would be tedious and computationaly innefficient. mpy provides the function mpirun which automatizes most of the steps required for the consistent time integration of a distributed scene, as described in :ref:`introduction <sect_implementation_example2D>`.
 This includes, mainly, splitting the scene in subdomains based on rank assigned to bodies and handling collisions between the subdomains as time integration proceeds.

 If needed the first execution of mpirun will call the function initialize(), which can therefore be omitted on user's side in most cases.